MikePohatu/Birdsnest-Explorer/documentation/active-directory/README.md

 After install, BirdsNest will have a **Scanners** folder in the root install folder. for the rest of this documentation, the default **c:\birdsnest** will be assumed.
 The folder will contain a number of json config files.
 For the ADScanner, the **adconfig.json** and **neoconfig.json** files need to be configured.

 * **adconfig.json** configures access to the Active Directory domain the scanner will be reading from, and other ADScanner specific settings.
 * **neoconfig.json** is shared across multiple scanners, and configures access to write data to the neo4j database used by BirdsNest.
+See [Scanners](/documentation/scanners/README.md) for more details on configuring this file.

 ### Configuring adconfig.json